sglibova/womentechglobal_demo/README.md

 However, I strongly suggest giving Poetry a shot because learning new things is fun, useful, and will help strengthen your mental map of structuring code.

+Note: This repository also includes a frontend React application in `mantium-frontend` - it is not required to run or execute the Python code.
+In order to run it, you must have `node` and `npm`.

 # Getting Started with Mantium
 Welcome and thank you for joining the Mantium team for our upcoming workshop!
 To prepare you for participating, we have included a few steps below to help you get set up for success.

-1. Create a Mantium Account and get a Provider API Key For creating prompts, you will need a Mantium account and an API key for an LLM (large language model) provider.
-This short loom video will take you through the process!
+### 1. Create a Mantium Account and get a Provider API Key

+For creating prompts, you will need a Mantium account and an API key for an LLM (large language model) provider - this short [https://www.loom.com/share/cb6136ebe0694c34a3c72c3f2651678f](Loom video) will take you through the process.
+If you do not wish to use a non-Mantium LLM provider, you are welcome to use Mantium GPT-J without an API key!
-You’ll also find a text transcription of this video attached below.

-2. Join our Discord Community!
+### 2. Join our Discord Community!

-Join our discord server and share your ideas, teach, and learn about the world of growing AI technologies.
+Join our [https://discord.com/invite/h9NCwW6mXY](Discord server) and share your ideas, teach, and learn about the world of growing AI technologies.
 New to coding?
 No problem.
 This is an inclusive space!

-3. Try Out a Mantium Prompt
+### 3. Try Out a Mantium Prompt

 To get an understanding of the type of application you will be building in the workshop, we’ve included a link to an interactive demo prompt.
-This is the Mantium Video Game Generator - all you have to do is type in a creative video game title for a game that might not yet exist, and the language model will generate a unique description!
+This is the [https://share.mantiumai.com/prompt/284001e2-1345-4df9-909a-9c5ba95001c7](Mantium Video Game Generator) - all you have to do is type in a creative video game title for a game that might not yet exist, and the language model will generate a unique description!
 Try it out as many times as you’d like, and feel free to share any fun responses with us.

-The Mantium developer hub can be found here.
-If you’d like to learn more ahead of time, this is where you’ll find tutorials and documentation!
+The [https://developer.mantiumai.com/](Mantium developer) hub can be found here.
+If you’d like to learn more, this is where you’ll find tutorials and documentation!

-4. Prepare Your Text
+### 4. Prepare Your Text

-Prompts are short bodies of text that provide the model with a pattern for future output.
-During the workshop, be ready to copy and paste from the "ice cream flavors" text file attached, or from your own <1000 word English prompt that you prepared ahead of time.
+Prompt Texts are short bodies of text that provide the model with a pattern for future output.
+During the workshop, be ready to copy and paste from the "recipes" text file attached in the root of this directory.

 And that’s all you’ll need!
 We are looking forward to having you join us.
 If you are interested in building a higher-code application using Mantium and Python, continue reading the attached workshop prep document.
 Newcomers are absolutely welcome to tune in, although we do recommend having your machine set up for development ahead of time if you’d like to code along.